List of Pakistani submissions for the Academy Award for Best International Feature Film: Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.
 Below is a list of the films that have been submitted by Pakistan for review by the Academy for the award by year and the respective Academy Awards ceremony.

-As of 2009, one hundred different countries have submitted films for Oscar consideration in the Best Foreign Language Film category.
-Pakistan was among the first countries to reenter the competition (countries were first invited to send films in 1956; Pakistan sent its first film in 1959), that have not sent any films in the past forty-five years.
-Of the one-hundred participant countries, 88 of them have submitted films in the past ten years, while 99 have submitted films in the past forty years.
-Pakistan is the only country to be absent for such a long time.
-In 2013 Pakistan submitted their third film after a gap of 50 years.